-For more than 100 years, Big Brothers Big Sisters has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
-As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes and monitors meaningful matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in communities across the country.
+For more than 100 years, Big Brothers Big Sisters has operated under the belief that every child has the ability to succeed and thrive in life.
+As the nation’s largest donor and volunteer-supported mentoring network, Big Brothers Big Sisters makes and monitors meaningful matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in communities across the country.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.

 Accepted to the Portfolio: November 2010